Skip to main content

 Nurses are on the front lines of patient care and act as key drivers of healthcare change, including the use of telehealth technology.
 As medical technology improves, the role of telehealth in nursing continues to grow, giving nurses new tools to improve patient outcomes and increase access to quality healthcare.

-Telemedicine is on the rise, as an aging population puts increased demand on the healthcare system and nursing shortages make meeting those demands a challenge.
-And the trend has accelerated as the medical field shifts to deal with the coronavirus pandemic.
+Telemedicine is on the rise as an aging population puts increased demand on the healthcare system and nursing shortages make meeting those demands a challenge, the Agency for Healthcare Research and Quality said.

-Incorporating telehealth services into nursing can help lower healthcare costs and improve patient outcomes by ensuring that more individuals are able to receive timely nursing care.
+Incorporating telehealth services into nursing can help lower healthcare costs and improve patient outcomes by ensuring that more individuals are able to receive timely nursing care, an article in the National Library of Medicine (NLM), titled "Telehealth Benefits and Barriers," said.

-Dr. Lisa Wilson and the text Dr. Lisa Wilson.“Across the entire patient experience, and wherever there is someone in need of care, nurses work tirelessly to identify and protect the needs of the individual,” said Dr. Lisa Wilson, clinical faculty for Southern New Hampshire University (SNHU) nursing programs.
+“Across the entire patient experience, and wherever there is someone in need of care, nurses work tirelessly to identify and protect the needs of the individual,” said Dr. Lisa Bechok, DNP, RN, CNE, clinical faculty for Southern New Hampshire University (SNHU) nursing programs.
 “From ensuring the most accurate diagnosis and treatment options to the ongoing education of the public about critical health issues, nurses are indispensable in safeguarding public health.”

-As the role of telehealth in nursing continues to grow, it’s important to understand how telehealth technology can benefit patients, nurses and the healthcare field.
+As the role of telehealth in nursing continues to grow, Bechok said it’s important to accept telehealth technology.
+Understanding its benefit to patients, nurses and the healthcare field is a good place to start.

 As more hospitals and other medical facilities use telehealth to level-up their patient care, the role of telehealth in nursing continues to evolve.

-Incorporating telehealth services into daily operations has given nurses new tools to reach patients and improve healthcare access for all, said Wilson.
+Incorporating telehealth services into daily operations has given nurses new tools to reach patients and improve healthcare access for all, said Bechok.

 “While there is an abundance of healthcare resources in the United States, the feasibility of patients connecting to care remains an issue, especially for those who are underserved,” she said.
 “Telemedicine can remove geographical barriers, so that those in rural areas without easy access to care can still get the services they need.”